The 9 Most Famous Psychologists in History

 Abraham Maslow (1908-1970)

 Maslow received extensive training that gave him a global vision of the human being.
 He drank from Thorndike’s behaviorism and gestalt principles, looked into anthropology, and got interested in concepts from Fromm, Horney and Adler’s psychoanalysis.

 This variety allowed him to become one of the founders and key figures in humanistic psychology.
 In addition, he is known for his hierarchy of needs, based on the idea that people realize themselves by satisfying a series of needs ranked according to their urgency.

-At 91, this Canadian psychologist can boast about putting together the importance of cognition in relation to behavior, as well as his social learning theory.
+This Canadian psychologist is known for putting together the importance of cognition in relation to behavior, as well as his social learning theory.
 Bandura came up with reciprocal determinism, in which people, situations and behaviors are mutually interdependent.
 It was a fundamental advance for cognitive studies.

 In addition, his contributions to socio-cognitivism was a genuine approach to personality.
 It proposes that people are proactive; they self-organize and interpret reality and themselves.

 Lastly, the 10th person on our list of famous psychologists in history is up to you!
 Who do you think earns the spot for their contributions, number of citations or effects of their research?
 Kurt Lewin?
 Lev Vygotsky?
 Erich Fromm?It might interest you...